What does really matter in image goal navigation?

-As reported in \cite{CrocoNav2024}, key to this solution is, firstly, pre-training, and secondly, the fusion of observation and goal in such a way that comparisons between local parts (\eg patches) of the two respective images can be calculated by the architecture, as opposed to comparing embedding vectors.
+Key to this solution is, firstly, pre-training, and secondly, the fusion of observation and goal such that comparisons between local parts (\eg patches) of the two respective images can be calculated by the architecture, as opposed to comparing embedding vectors.

-More recently, some work seems to indicate that \textit{ImageNav} can be addressed by very low-capacity convolutional encoders (ResNet9) with channel-wise stacking and through RL-training alone, without any pre-training.
-The \textit{FGPrompt} model \cite{sun2024fgprompt} achieves results which are almost on par with DEBiT with a fraction of the model capacity, which raises interesting questions: can directional information be learned by RL losses alone, and by comparably simple architectures?
-The implications could potentially go beyond image goal navigation and have impact on the wider field of relative pose estimation and localization.

-In this paper we disentangle the different mediators and ask fundamental questions on what choices matter in this topic.
-We find that \textbf{(i)} Certain network architectures better support implicit correspondence computations, that this directly impacts results, with \textbf{early patch-wise fusion being essential}, compared to late fusion. \textbf{(ii)} We show that recent success of frugal architectures using channel stacking is linked to a simulator setting that allows agents to slide along walls.
-Interestingly, while this setting is known to hamper real-world transfer, to our surprise, some learned capabilities can still be transferred to realistic settings \textbf{if the transfer includes weights of the perception} module. \textbf{(iii)} We also find \textbf{correlations between navigation and (emergent) relative pose estimation performance}, which we probe from representations trained with RL.